PocketVPS/vps-connect-extension/INSTALL.md

 ## Prerequisites

-Before installing Proxy Pet extension, ensure you have:
+Before installing VPS Connect extension, ensure you have:

 1. **Google Chrome** (version 88 or higher)
-2. **A proxy server** with JWT authentication support
+2. **A VPS server** with JWT authentication support
 3. **Auth API server** for user registration and login

 ## Step-by-Step Installation